liching21/FEND-neighborhood-map/README.md

 -------------------

 - Filter based to the type of businesss
-- minified code
+- Minified code
-- Modify css for mobile
+- Search bar auto complete